Efficient Quadratic Corrections for Frank-Wolfe Algorithms: Corrective Frank-Wolfe

-where $c_{f,\Xset} \defeq \min \left\{ \frac{1}{4}, \frac{\delta^2}{16Lc^2 D^2} \right\}$. \end{theorem} The proof of the above theorem is given in \refappendix{\cref{section: proofs for cfw}}.
-The CFW algorithm needs to call the LMO at each iteration to compare the FW and local pairwise gap, even if the FW step is not taken after all.
-We follow the approach of \cite{pok17lazy,tsuji2022pairwise} lazifying CFW to remove this requirement.
-The Lazified Corrective Frank-Wolfe (LCFW) method replaces the FW gap by an estimate $\Phi_t$ updated if the gap becomes smaller than $\Phi_t / J$ for some parameter $J \geq 1$.
+The CFW algorithm needs to call the LMO at each iteration to compare the FW gap with the local pairwise gap, even if the FW step is not taken after all.
+We follow the approach of \citet{pok17lazy} and adopt a lazified version of CFW to avoid this requirement.

+The Lazified Corrective Frank-Wolfe (LCFW) method replaces the FW gap with an estimate $\Phi_t$, which is updated if the gap becomes smaller than $\Phi_t / J$ for some parameter $J \geq 1$.
 The convergence results are stated in \cref{theorem: lcfw convergence}, and we present its proof together with the algorithm in \refappendix{\cref{section: lcfw}}.